Damo25/library/LibrarySystem-Documentation/docs/decisions/0006-Architecture-styles.md

   * Clear separation of concerns enables parallel development by frontend, backend, and database teams.
   * Enhances scalability by isolating application logic and data management.
   * Facilitates maintainability and debugging with distinct layers.
-  * Allows optimized performance by tailoring each tier to its specific role.
+  * Allows optimised performance by tailoring each tier to its specific role.

 * **Bad**:
   * Increases complexity compared to two-tier systems.